 Tip #5 – Unpaid work IS relevant – make it work for you

-I know people who have not only cared for children or elderly family members on their career break, but been heavily involved in the community as volunteers.
-As a parent, former committee volunteer, employee and now business owner, arguably the most challenging and skill building ‘work’ I have undertaken over the last 20 years has been unpaid.
-A client on her ‘career break’ had been on call 24/7 for a cat rescue shelter, was treasurer of a local prominent sporting club and helped a local charity manage their fundraising events.
-Being unpaid, she didn’t think it relevant to include on her resume, yet it deepened her credentials, displayed a community minded approach and enhanced her employability.
+I know people who have not only cared for children or elderly family members during their career break, but have been heavily involved in the community as volunteers.
+As a parent, former committee volunteer, employee, and now business owner, arguably the most challenging and skill- building ‘work’ I have undertaken over the last 20 years has been unpaid.
+A client on her ‘career break’ had been on call 24/7 for a cat rescue shelter, was treasurer of a local prominent sporting club, and helped a local charity manage their fundraising events.
+Being unpaid, she didn’t think it relevant to include it on her resume, yet it deepened her credentials, displayed a community-minded approach, and enhanced her employability.
 It’s easy to say, I just did this or only did that; I am guilty of this too.
 Banish these words, acknowledge your contributions and own them.

 Tip #6 – Write a resume that sells